RConsortium/censusguide/README.md

 Most Americans can name the State, County and ZIP Code that they live in.
 But as the diagram below shows, the Census Bureau's geographic hierarchy is much more complex than that!
 ![Census Geo](census-geo.png) (Source: [Standard Hierarchy of Census Geographic Entities](https://www2.census.gov/geo/pdfs/reference/geodiagram.pdf))

-Census provides free access to its geographic data and products such as the TIGER/Line Shapefiles, KMLs, TIGERweb, cartographic boundary files, geographic relationship files, and reference and thematic maps.
-You can access this data [here](https://www.census.gov/geography.html).

-Note that not most datasets provide data at only a subset of geographies.
+Note that most datasets provide data for only a subset of these geographies.
 For example:
  * The Decennial Census publishes data down to Block level (the smallest geography).
  * The American Community Survey (ACS) publishes data down to the Block Group level (the level above Blocks).
  * The Population Estimates Program (PEP) only publishes data down to the county level (two levels above the Block Group level).

+Census provides free access to its geographic data and products such as the TIGER/Line Shapefiles, KMLs, TIGERweb, cartographic boundary files, geographic relationship files, and reference and thematic maps.
+You can access this data [here](https://www.census.gov/geography.html).

 ### Data Dissemination